JeffreyZhao/wind/README.md

         });
     }

-It's not necessary for us to understand the code currently.
 The string form of the new function generated by Jscex compiler will be dynamicly executed by <code>eval</code> method, preserving the current scope and context (variables, closures, etc.).

 The <code>$await</code> method is the "bind" operation of <code>async</code> builder, it tells the compiler to put the code after that in the callback for the builder's "Bind" method.
-The <code>$await</code> method accepts an async task generate by <code>Jscex.Async.sleep</code>, provides a semantic of "waiting the operation to complete".
+The <code>$await</code> method accepts an async task generated by <code>Jscex.Async.sleep</code>, provides a semantic of "waiting the operation to complete".

 It seems the implementation with Jscex is a bit longer in this simple case - please look at the following samples.
 They will tell you the real power of Jscex.